-- Don’t forget the ice scrapper.
+Don’t forget the ice scrapper.

-- A snow shovel (just in case).
+A snow shovel (just in case).

 Types of clothing:

-- Layers are best.
+Layers are best!

-- Windproof and water proof is a must for skiers and boarders.
+Windproof and waterproof is a must for skiers and boarders.

-- Gloves that cover your wrist or strap over or under your jacket.
+You need gloves that cover your wrist or strap over or under your jacket.
 You fall and snow gets on your wrist, your hands will feel like they are freezing.
 The waterproof gortex gloves that you can buy for $15/ $20 are great.
 Buy 2 pairs if you can.
 Rotate each pair to allow for drying.

-- The wind at the top of the mountain can make it feel significantly colder that the temperature reads.
+The wind at the top of the mountain can make it feel significantly colder that the temperature reads.
 In my experience the wind is worse than the cold.
 Dress in layers that are windproof.
 If you have too many layers you can always take one off.

-- Buy toe / hand warmers at Wal-Mart or at Costco.
+Buy toe / hand warmers at Wal-Mart or at Costco.

-- Don’t wear jeans unless you have nothing else or you never fall and you are spring skiing.
+Don’t wear jeans unless you have nothing else or you never fall and you are spring skiing.
 Jeans get wet and will freeze your derrière.

-- Keep in mind you can buy everything you need at the mountain…. at a higher price.
+Keep in mind you can buy everything you need at the mountain…. at a higher price.

-- Bring a swim suit.
+Bring a swim suit.
 It is fun to swim outside in the heated Split Rock pools in the winter.
 The Hot tubs are a nice way to soak sore muscles.

 Food / supplies: